luminide/docs/docs/source/index.rst

 Luminide Documentation
 ==================================================

 Luminide makes it easier to build better AI models.
-To get get started, we recommend reading the short :ref:`Overview<starting-overview>` and then doing the :ref:`Tutorial<plant-leaf-tutorial>`.
+To get started, we recommend reading the short :ref:`Overview<starting-overview>` and then doing the :ref:`Tutorial<plant-leaf-tutorial>`.

 .. image:: images/luminide-screen.png